kjolley/BIGSdb_documentation/dbase_setup.rst

     active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

+* tblastx_record_limit

+  * Limit the number of records to analyse using tblastx in BLAST plugin.
+The default for this is 500.

 * tblastx_tagging

   * Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no',